Murphy Pakiam

-Archbishop Tan Sri Datuk Murphy Nicholas Xavier Pakiam, P.S.M., P.J.N. (born 6 December 1938) was the third metropolitan archbishop of the Roman Catholic Archdiocese of Kuala Lumpur, Malaysia, from 2003 to 2013.
+Archbishop Emeritus Tan Sri Murphy Nicholas Xavier Pakiam (born 6 December 1938) was the third metropolitan archbishop of the Roman Catholic Archdiocese of Kuala Lumpur, Malaysia, from 2003 to 2013.
 He is styled His Grace The Most Reverend Archbishop Tan Sri Datuk.

 Pakiam was born in Tapah, Perak and was ordained into the priesthood on 10 May 1964.
 He was appointed metropolitan archbishop of Kuala Lumpur on 24 May 2003, and was installed five days later.
 Pakiam is the former president of the Catholic Bishops' Conference of Malaysia, Singapore and Brunei; and the publisher of the Catholic weekly newspaper, The Herald.

 In 2007, Pakiam filed for a judicial review after The Herald was ordered to stop using the Arabic word "Allah" in its publication by the Malaysian government.
 In 2009, the High Court overturned the government's ban of the word.
 In 2010, he accepted the public apology of Al-Islam magazine, which had sent two reporters to a Catholic church the year before, where they desecrated the Eucharist.

 Background

-Pakiam was born in Tapah, Perak, on the feast day of St. Nicholas.
+Pakiam was born in Tapah, Perak, on the feast day of Saint Nicholas.
 Educated at the Sultan Yusuf School in Batu Gajah, he entered the minor seminary in 1955 and started his priestly formation at the College General in Penang three years later.
 Pakiam was ordained a priest on 10 May 1964, and served as assistant priest at the Church of St. Louis, Taiping.
 The following year, he was posted to the Church of St. Francis Xavier in Penang and became the parish priest of the Church of Our Lady of Lourdes, Silibin, Ipoh from 1970 to 1972.

 Pakiam completed his studies for a master's degree in moral theology (ethics) at the Lateran University in Rome in 1974, and upon his return to Malaysia became a lecturer at Penang's College General.
 In 1978, he was appointed Rector of the College General and served two terms.
 In 1989, he received his Masters in Guidance and Counselling from the De La Salle University, Manila, Philippines.
 He then served as parish priest of the Church of the Nativity in Butterworth from 1989 to 95.

 He was appointed as the auxiliary bishop of Kuala Lumpur and titular bishop of Chunavia on 1 April 1995, and ordained titular bishop of Chunavia, Epirus Nova on 4 October 1995 at the College General in Penang.

 On 24 May 2003, Pakiam succeeded Anthony Soter Fernandez, who resigned due to poor health, as metropolitan archbishop of Kuala Lumpur.
 His installation took place five days later, on 29 May 2003.
 His principal consecrator was Archbishop Anthony Fernandez and principal co-consecrators were Bishops James Chan Soon Cheong and Anthony Selvanayagam.
 He was the president of the Catholic Bishops' Conference of Malaysia, Singapore and Brunei.

 On 13 December 2013, the Pope accepted the resignation of Archbishop Pakiam upon his 75th birthday, without delaying until the appointment of his successor (Archbishop Julian Leow Beng Kim was appointed on 3 July 2014).